Getting Therapy as a Man with Diabetes: “Our pride gets the best of us.”

 - Just Diagnosed with Diabetes?
 Why and How to Find Mental Health Support

 - The T1D Guide for Mental Health Providers

 - American Diabetes Association: Mental Health Provider Directory

 - How Diabetes Impacts Your Mental Health

-This content was made possible in part with support from BetterHelp.
+This content was made possible in part with support from BetterHelp, an active partner of Beyond Type 1 at the time of publication.
 Beyond Type 1 maintains full editorial control of all content published on our platforms.